hesido/cryptonote-proxy/readme.md

 For BTC donations: `3LhbnGPZ3YUTjWicDi1M3YwRTpGD8f3wWr`

 ## Version History
 ### Changes in 4.3.6
+* Added merged mining earning display and profitability support
+* Added sanity check that prevents wrong values when switching between users in UI
+### Changes in 4.3.6
 * Added new mappings for Graft cn/rwz and WowNero cn/wow.
 * Added new pool api (HashVault).